 You can lock the green oscillator to the yellow oscillator by setting the 3-position Sync switch to the Lock position.The yellow oscillator does not have internal wiring to become such a slave, but it can be locked to that waveform by setting the jumper on the back of the board to Lock and patching the external waveform to the Sync input.

-To enable Flip Sync on the Green Oscillator, set the Sync switch to the right position.When activated, every yellow duty cycleThe core of the green oscillator reverses the orientation of its waveform.For the yellow oscillator, you can apply Flip Sync to the yellow oscillator by setting the jumper position on the back of the board to Sync, as in the case of Lock.
+To enable Flip Sync on the Green Oscillator, set the Sync switch to the right position.When activated, every yellow duty cycleThe core of the green oscillator reverses the direction of its waveform.For the yellow oscillator, you can apply Flip Sync to the yellow oscillator by setting the jumper position on the back of the board to Sync, as in the case of Lock. ??

 All white processing sections of Brenso are designed to modulate the waveform of the yellow oscillator through a series of circuits.This section provides an overview of signal routing.